bonigarcia/web-programming-examples/README.md

 The main technologies involved in these examples are:

 * Spring : Java Framework.
-These examples are base on Spring Boot, Spring MVC, Spring Data, and Spring Security.
+These examples are base on Spring Boot, Spring MVC, Spring Data, Spring Security, and Spring Test.
 * Thymeleaf : Template engine for Spring MVC.
 * MySQL : Relational database.
 * MongoDB : NoSQLdatabase.